 - Reduces burden on citizens who are unable to serve because of family or work commitments

 ◦ Paid jurors would likely be older, wiser and more motivated to effect justice

 Let me conclude as I began in part 1 of this series:

-I believe the problems are in the system, and not the people, who I found to be courteous & capable.
+The problems in the system, and not the people, who I found to be courteous & capable.

 How to preserve the integrity of our humane & splendid 19th century system -- while satisfying the needs of a 21st century society?